OSMLatam/OSM-Notes-Ingestion/README.md

 # Remove

 You can use the following script to remove components from this tool.
-This is useful if you have to recreate some part, but the rest is working fine.
+This is useful if you have to recreate some parts, but the rest is working fine.

 ```
 # ETL part.